microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 **Unity 2019.3 XR SDK support**

 XR SDK is Unity's new mixed reality platform.
 The Microsoft Mixed Reality Toolkit is committed to supporting our customers on this new platform.
-All new platform support in MRTK is be delivered via XR SDK.
+All new platform support in MRTK is expected to be delivered via XR SDK.

 **User Experience**